neerajsinghjr/dsa/study_notes/T001_Python.md

 ### Generic Types

 The fundamental building blocks defined above allow to construct new types in a generic manner.

-For example, Tuple can take a concrete type float and make a concrete type Vector = Tuple[float, ...], or it can take another type UserID and make another concrete type Registry = Tuple[UserID, ...].
+For example, Tuple can take a concrete type float and make a concrete type `Vector = Tuple[float, ...]`

+or, it can take another type UserID and make another concrete type `Registry = Tuple[UserID, ...]`

 Such semantics is known as generic type constructor, it is similar to semantics of functions, but a function takes a value and returns a value, while generic type constructor takes a type and “returns” a type.

 It is common when a particular class or a function behaves in such a type generic manner.
 Consider two examples: